johnmbarrett/miscmatlab/README.md

 # miscmatlab
 Miscellaneous MATLAB code

 Misc MATLAB for doing stuff, mostly to do with video analysis and/or calcium imaging data.
 Currently a bit disorganised.
-Mostly specific to my current projects but some of it might be refactored into general-purpose libraries and some unspecified point in the future, at which point it will probably move out of this repository.
+Mostly specific to my current projects but some of it might be refactored into general-purpose libraries at some unspecified point in the future, at which point it will probably move out of this repository.

 Files of note: